 - Smart contract quality and sustainability.

-- We weigh up the extent to which a cryptocurrency (reputation) can cause damage to Litebit. (for example because the purpose of the creation is controversial (eg something with weapons, extreme environmental pollution, etc.)
+- We weigh the extent to which a cryptocurrency (reputation) can cause damage to LiteBit. (for example because the purpose of its creation is controversial (for example because it concerns weapons, extreme environmental pollution, etc.)